 Tetsuya SHIOKAWA（Representative in Japan, Xerox Corporation）

-Seiji TAKEDA（Western Philosopher / Former Professor, Waseda University）
+Seiji TAKEDA（Western Philosopher / Professor Emeritus of Waseda University）

 Yuichi YATSUHASHI（Senior Advisor, ACA / Research Professor, Academy for Global Leadership Tokyo Institute of Technology） etc.